-VIRUSKILLER™ is the all-in-one technology for dealing with dirty, sick and toxic air in real-time.
-With almost two decades or research and development and installations in a range of industries worldwide, the challenge of poor indoor air quality is being solved one space at a time, enabling Radic8 to share clean air with everyone, everywhere.
+VIRUSKILLER™ is the all-in-one technology for dealing with dirty, sick, and toxic air in real-time.
+With almost two decades of research and development and installations in a range of industries worldwide, the challenge of poor indoor air quality is being solved one space at a time, enabling Radic8 to share clean air with everyone, everywhere.

 US Environmental Protection Agency.
 Introduction to Indoor Air Quality.
 EPA https://www.epa.gov/indoor-air-quality-iaq/introduction-indoor-air-quality